Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 I feel it was the right approach and actually processing a full game can take a fair amount of time which would have adversely effected the user experience if done on the fly.

-The daemon was designed to be managed using `supervisord`, a cron job / daemon process control system, which I used during development.
+The daemon was designed to be managed using `supervisord`, a process control system, which I used during development.
 It is also possible to run it with Python directly.

 Structurally, the daemon itself is a simple loop that respects the LoL API rate limits, sleeping for the recommended